-Canada’s Pacific capital is one of the nation’s most enticing cities, with a dazzling location, fine beaches and world-class cuisine.
+Canada’s Pacific capital Vancouver Dropdown content is one of the nation’s most enticing cities, with a dazzling location, fine beaches and world-class cuisine.

-Some of the finest and most diverse scenery in Québec, from rolling farmland to a vast coniferous forest.
+Some of the finest and most diverse scenery in Québec is in the Laurentians, from rolling farmland to a vast coniferous forest.

-Wild and unspoiled, this is Newfoundland at its most traditional, with gorgeous fishing villages clinging to the rocky shore.
+Wild and unspoiled, Fogo island is Newfoundland at its most traditional, with gorgeous fishing villages clinging to the rocky shore.

-Hit the slopes where Olympians triumphed at North America’s largest ski resort, with hundreds of acres of mind-blowing terrain.
+Hit the slopes where Olympians triumphed at North America’s largest ski resort Whistler, with hundreds of acres of mind-blowing terrain.

 With an outstanding collection of works by Canada’s Group of Seven and an architectural revamp by Frank Gehry, Toronto’s main art gallery is a must.